BIAIS IA

 What are the next challenges for AI?

-Artificial intelligence: a tool for domination or emancipation?
+Artificial intelligence : a tool for domination or emancipation ?

-Lê Nguyên Hoang, Co-founder and President of Tournesol.app, Victor Berger, Post-doctoral researcher at CEA Saclay and Giada Pistilli, PhD student at Sorbonne University affiliated with the CNRS Science, Norms, Democracy laboratory
+with Lê Nguyên Hoang, Co-founder and President of Tournesol.app, Victor Berger, Post-doctoral researcher at CEA Saclay and Giada Pistilli, PhD student at Sorbonne University affiliated with the CNRS Science, Norms, Democracy laboratory

 On January 17th, 2023 |